dudarev/policyinsights/STORIES.md

 - + Users have a way to provide comments on data/programs/location they would like to see us add or other suggestions
 - + Users listed as feedback email receivers get emails with feedback

-- On the main page users can see a map so that they know the future is the entire US

 - Users can rate the importance of the program
 - Users can rate the program